 We communicate with the directors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.
+[Auditor's Signature] [Name of individual registered auditor] [Capacity if not a sole practitioner: e.g. Director or Partner] Registered Auditor [Date of auditor's report] [Auditor's address]

-15. Adverse opinion and report on other legal and regulatory requirements - Going concern assumption inappropriate and reportable irregularity
+14. Adverse opinion and report on other legal and regulatory requirements - Going concern assumption inappropriate and reportable irregularity

 - Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework.
-The audit is not a group audit (i.e., ISA 600 does not apply). - The company ceased trading subsequent to year end and it is expected that the assets will not realise their carrying amounts.
+The audit is not a group audit (i.e. ISA 600 does not apply). - The company ceased trading subsequent to year end and it is expected that the assets will not realise their carrying amounts.
 Financial statements are prepared using the going concern basis of accounting. - Key audit matters have not been communicated. - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
-The auditor has determined that there is no other information other than the Directors' Report prepared in terms of the Companies Act of South Africa and has determined that the matter giving rise to the adverse opinion on the financial statements also affects the other information. - The auditor has concluded that it is inappropriate to prepare financial statements on a going concern basis of accounting and, as such, the matter above is material and pervasive to the financial statements and a modified (i.e., "adverse") opinion is appropriate based on the audit evidence obtained. - Reportable irregularity identified and reported in terms of section 45 of the APA.
+The auditor has determined that the other information includes the Directors' Report prepared in terms of the Companies Act of South Africa. - The auditor has obtained all of the other information prior to the date of the auditor's reports and has determined that the matter giving rise to the adverse opinion on the financial statements also affects the other information. - The auditor has concluded that it is inappropriate to prepare financial statements on a going concern basis of accounting and, as such, the matter above is material and pervasive to the financial statements and a modified (i.e. "adverse") opinion is appropriate based on the audit evidence obtained. - Reportable irregularity identified and reported in terms of section 45 of the APA.
 Reportable irregularity does not affect the fair presentation of the financial statements.
 Report on other legal and regulatory requirements.